annaesvensson/yellow-help/1-en/api-for-developers.md

 }
 ```

-Extension for creating a HTML header:
+Code for creating a HTML header:

 ``` php
 <?php